Rangipuke

 Auckland University of Technology (AUT), Corner of Wellesley Street East and Mayoral Drive

-The sculpture Manu Tāwhiowhio depicts an abstract bird.
-The work acknowledges the important historical role of migratory birds as guides for early seafarers seeking new lands.
-The satellite reference links past and present and is a symbol of our modern methods of communication.
+This sculpture acknowledges the important historical role of migratory birds as guides for early seafarers seeking new lands and the satellite links the past to the present.

 Manu (birds) had huge traditional importance to early Māori.
 They were a source of food and were thought to be spiritual messengers.
 The behaviour of some birds was believed to foretell the future, and some would bring good or bad luck.
 Many birds were felt to be chiefly; their feathers were used as adornment by high-born people.
 Graham often uses images and patterns found in nature in his work, reflecting his concern for our environment and the important role it played in the culture of indigenous people.